OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Results

-Generalizing CV models to unseen cities remains a significant challenge due to the diverse and unique architectural features across cities~\citep{sun2022understanding}.
-VLMs, pretrained on extensive, high‐quality image‐text datasets, demonstrate promising potential to overcome these limitations by leveraging their pre‐acquired semantic reasoning and contextual understanding capabilities.
-To investigate this potential, we conducted an experiment on building imagery collected from Brussels, comparing the performance of established CNN and ViT architectures against our fine‐tuned VLM.
-For this evaluation, we curated a dataset of 3,728 labeled building images by integrating OSM attributes with buildings detected from Mapillary SVI.
-The dataset is composed of 3,383 images for building type, 186 for surface material, 1,245 for the number of floors, and 99 for building age.

-Table~\ref{tab_gen_class} and~\ref{tab_gen_reg} indicate that the VLM model demonstrates superior generalizability compared to commonly used CV models, which is particularly evident in the tasks of building type and age prediction.
-The enhanced performance can be attributed to the pre-trained VLM's ability to leverage semantic reasoning and contextual understanding from its large-scale image-text pretrain data, enabling it to adapt to diverse architectural features.
-While performance is similar for number of floors predictions, the lower accuracy of ResNet101 and ViT16 on other attributes highlights their reliance on localized visual features, limiting generalization.
-For surface material classification, VLM achieves high precision, but overall performance is affected by label inconsistencies in the dataset.
-For instance, buildings labeled as ``brick'' in OSM are often visually identified as ``plaster'' during manual inspection, a discrepancy linked to local labeling conventions in Brussels.
-This issue reflects broader challenges with data quality and the discrepancies in labeling schemes across cities.
-Developing an unified or context-aware annotation system would be valuable for addressing such inconsistencies.
+\paragraph{Generalization to unseen city.} CV models with good performance are selected for experiments in this section.
+Tables~\ref{tab_gen_class} and~\ref{tab_gen_reg} show that the VLM model exhibits superior generalizability compared to commonly used computer vision models, particularly in the tasks of building type and age prediction.
+This improved performance can be attributed to the VLM’s ability to leverage semantic reasoning and contextual understanding from large-scale image-text pretraining, allowing it to adapt more effectively to diverse architectural features.
+While the performance on number of floors prediction is comparable across models, the lower accuracy of Swin\_b on other attributes suggests a reliance on localized visual features, which limits its generalization capability.
+Despite these strengths, the VLM's low macro-F1 score for building-type classification highlights persistent challenges, notably the underrepresentation of minority classes and ambiguity in building features.
+To address these issues, assembling a more balanced and diverse building imagery dataset and incorporating domain-specific fine-tuning are recommended.
+Collectively, these findings underscore the potential of VLMs to enhance robustness and generalizability across varied urban contexts.